danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **7.1 Secrets Deprecation**

 This release maintains the previous encrypted credentials and adds a [deprecation notice](https://guides.rubyonrails.org/7_1_release_notes.html#railties-deprecations) for favouring credentials over secrets.

-This explains why I only started seeing the deprecation message on the 7.0 to 7.1 upgrade.
+This explains why I only started seeing the deprecation message during the 7.0 to 7.1 upgrade.

 [Release Notes](https://guides.rubyonrails.org/7_1_release_notes.html)